 What to do

 Towering mountains and Nordic climate make skiing possible almost all year.
-At Stryn Summer Ski Center, enthusiasts can go skiing from May to July on summer snow at its best.
+At Stryn Summer Ski Centre, enthusiasts can go skiing from May to July on summer snow at its best.

 Hiking in Nordfjord

-Hike from Glomnes to the Sigdestad Farm (1030 feet above sea level) on the northern side of Lake Oppstrynsvatnet.
-The path to Sigdestad is steep, and before 1723 they had to use a ladder to reach the farm.
+Hike from Glomnes to the Segestad Farm (1,030 feet above sea level) on the northern side of Lake Oppstrynsvatnet.
+The path to Segestad is steep, and before 1723 they had to use a ladder to reach the farm.
 From the farm, there is a beautiful view to Hjelledalen, Erdalen and the surrounding mountains.
 Half to one hour walk.

 At Flostranda Nature Reserve on the northern side of Lake Oppstrynsvatnet, there is a trail that focuses on botany, rare and semi-tropic plants.
 This is the largest linden tree forest in Northern Europe with a rich flora of rare species.
 The walk takes 2-3 hours to complete.